bertigert/DeezerDeduplicator/README.md

   --execute, -e, -x     If set, the script will execute the deduplication.
 Otherwise, it will only show which songs would be removed.
   --only-show, -os      If set, the script will only show which songs would be removed.
 No changes will be made to the playlists.
 Takes precedence over --execute.
   --playlist-ids PLAYLIST_IDS, -pids PLAYLIST_IDS
-                        Comma-separated IDs of the playlists to deduplicate.
+                        Comma-separated IDs of the playlists to deduplicate (actual id of the playlist, is in url).
 If 'ALL', all playlists will be deduplicated.
+  --playlist-names PLAYLIST_NAMES, -pnames PLAYLIST_NAMES
+                        Comma-separated names of the playlists to deduplicate.
+If 'ALL', all playlists will be deduplicated.
+This is not recommended as duplicate names will lead to both being deduplicated, use --playlist-ids instead.
+Use \ to escape commas in names.
 ```

-> For debugging purposes, launch main.py with the --log-level=DEBUG arguments
+#### Examples:
+`python main.py -pids=ALL -db=3 -ll=INFO -os`
+Checks for duplicate songs by ISRC and by name in every playlist.